ayazaero/MobRobGPT/README.md

 # LLMs for Path Planning Simulation

 ## Overview
-This Python script presents a cutting-edge approach to robotic path planning, where the core innovation lies in its ability to translate high-level, human-like instructions into precise, machine-readable commands for navigation.
+This Python script presents an LLM based approach to robotic path planning, where the core innovation lies in its ability to translate high-level, human-like instructions into precise, machine-readable commands for navigation.
 By leveraging the capabilities of OpenAI's GPT-3.5, a state-of-the-art Large Language Model (LLM), the script bridges the gap between natural language communication and complex robotic control.
 This integration facilitates dynamic and adaptive path planning in a 2D simulation environment, realized through pygame for visualization and matplotlib for plotting.
 The script not only simulates path planning using artificial potential fields but also showcases how advanced AI can interpret and execute nuanced human directives in the realm of robotics.

 ## Features
 - Real-time simulation in an 800x800 space with boundaries, using pygame.